-Lectures, seminars, and conferences are treasure troves of information.
-Much like research journal papers and books, they provide substantial data and insights on a wide range of topics.
-As opposed to conventional literature materials, including research articles, conference proceedings, and books, Powerpoint presentations or PDF slides come in a different format.
-While this is the case, it is still pertinent that one cites it correctly just like any other source used for research.
+Lectures, conferences, and seminars are treasure troves of information.
+Like research papers and journal books, they offer essential data and insights on a broad range of topics.
+Contrary to traditional literature materials, which include books, research articles, and conference proceedings, PowerPoint presentations or PDF slides come in a distinctive format.
+Although this is the case, it is still important that one cites it correctly, just like any other source used for research.

 As such, this article will discuss everything you need to know about how to cite a PowerPoint in APA.
 It will also cover some information on how to cite various types of sources such as videos, images, and tables into your PowerPoint presentation.
 By the end of this guide, readers will easily be able to properly cite their sources of information in the correct format.

 How to Cite a PowerPoint Presentation in APA

 - PowerPoint Presentation as a Source of Data

 - Citing a PowerPoint Presentation in Other Documents Using APA

 - Citing Sources from Other Documents/Studies in a PowerPoint Presentation Using APA